elizabeth-poggie/elizabeth-poggie/_content/notes/28-user-interfaces copy.md

 created: "2024-05-10"
 ---

-# WooCommerce

-This let's you sell stuff on your wordpress website :)

-## Backing up your wordpress website
+# Backing up Wordpress

-Generally it's best practice to backup your wordpress website before adding new themes and installing new plugins.
+Your website could go downa t any point for a variety of reasons:

+- Wordpress updates
+- Hackers
+- Clashes with themes
+- Unexpected behavior after installing a plugin

 This helps you prevent loosing all your work when you make edits to your website :^)

 ## Getting started

+This let's you sell stuff on your wordpress website :)

 Installing `WooCommerce`: